How much do you know about Portuguese food?

 Bacalhau is a key part of the Portuguese culinary heritage.
 It’s often present at social gatherings and in some parts of Portugal, it’s served as part of the traditional Christmas Eve meal.
 It’s become popular in other Roman Catholic countries as well as a Lenten dish.

 It’s said that there are over a thousand recipes for bacalhau in Portugal.
 Among the dishes I’ve tried, my personal favorite is bacalhau a bras.
-I had the one below at the Miguel Castro e Silva stall at Lisbon’s Time Out Market.
+I enjoyed the one below with some vinho verde (Portuguese wine) at the Miguel Castro e Silva stall at Lisbon’s Time Out Market.

-Bacalhau a bras refers to a Portuguese dish made with shreds of salted cod, onions, and hand-cut french fries cooked with scrambled eggs.
-It’s creamy and delicious and one of the best dishes we had in Portugal.
+Bacalhau a bras refers to a Portuguese dish made with shreds of salt cod, onions, and hand-cut french fries cooked with scrambled eggs.
+It’s creamy and delicious and one of the best Portuguese dishes we had on our trip.

 10. Polvo a Lagareiro

 Portugal is bordered by the Atlantic Ocean so it’s only natural for seafood to figure prominently in the Portuguese diet.
-Aside from bacalhau, one of the most popular seafood dishes is polvo a lagareiro.
+Aside from bacalhau and cataplana de marisco, one of the most popular Portuguese seafood dishes is polvo a lagareiro.

-Polvo a lagareiro refers to a Portuguese seafood dish made with boiled and roasted octopus served with “punched potatoes”, coriander, garlic, and a generous amount of olive oil.
+This Portuguese seafood dish is made with boiled and roasted octopus served with “punched potatoes”, coriander, garlic, and a generous amount of olive oil.

 “Punched potatoes” is the literal translation of batatas a murro which refers to how the potatoes are lightly crushed open to allow the seasonings to seep through.

-The term polvo a lagareiro literally means “octopus in the lagareiro-style” and is a variation of the more common recipe bacalhau a lagareiro made with salted cod.
+Polvo à lagareiro literally means “octopus in the lagareiro-style” and is a variation of the more common recipe bacalhau a lagareiro made with salt cod.

 11. Sardinhas Assadas